leenathomas01/hyperloop-fxso/RawThoughts.md

 - Critical Velocity Hypothesis: Falsified (internal motion does not induce phase transition to uniform field).
 - New Regime Identified: Orbital Coherence — stable trajectory-level structure with phase-locked agents.
 - Elastic Regime: Not achieved under current dynamics.

+---

+**Structure in FXSO is governed by constraint geometry and interaction scale, but phase distribution requires an additional mechanism.**

+**Coupling + motion → trajectory coherence
+Phase decorrelation → required for full field coherence**

+---